rb077858/anonchat/README.md

 device is always listening on its own invites and pops up an Accept / Ignore toast.

+**Reporting** copies a snapshot of the room's messages into `/reports`, then flips `rooms/{roomId}/reported` to `true`.
+Both participants' clients are already listening on that flag (it's part of joining any chat), so both react independently and simultaneously: leave the room, wipe their old number, generate a fresh one, and land back on the home screen with a notice.

-Rooms are deleted once both participants have left, so no message history survives after a chat ends.
+Rooms are deleted once both participants have left, so no message history survives after a chat ends (aside from the snapshot copied into a report, if one was filed).

 ## Known limitations

-- Anyone with your database URL can, in principle, write directly to it within what the rules allow (see the rules note above) — there's no way around this without adding some form of auth.
+- Anyone with your database URL can, in principle, write directly to it within what the rules allow (see the rules note above) — there's no way around this for regular (login-free) users without changing the app's core "no login" design.
-- IDs are stored in `localStorage`, so clearing site data or switching browsers gives a device a new ID.
+- IDs are stored in `localStorage`, so clearing site data or switching browsers gives a device a new ID *and* a new device fingerprint — a clever way around a block, though it does cost the ability to be found by a previously-shared number.
-- No push notifications — matching and invites only work while the tab is open.
+- No push notifications — matching, invites, and admin messages only arrive while the tab is open.
+- The admin password has no built-in lockout after repeated failed attempts (a Firebase free-tier constraint) — use a strong, unique password for that one account.